-Settings to configure again the port on which the Wemos board is connected.
+Settingsto configure the port on which the Wemos board is connected.
 You can set a

 Uploading files using adafruit-ampy

-The MicroPython firmware for ESP32 doesn't have a FTP server as standard function as the version for the Wipy2.0.
-Then, you have to upload the files using the serial interface.
-The
+The MicroPython firmware for ESP32 doesn't have a FTP server like the version for PyCOM boards.
+You have to upload the files using the serial interface.

 Write the following code in a file called